cheiily/astro-site/src/content/projects/dustgrain/index.md

     - repo
 ---

+## Technologies

+- Kotlin
+	- Clikt
+	- Jsoup

-## /motivation
+## Motivation

 While hanging around the FGC and then developing [HeartBlazer](/projects/heartblazer), I've always been thinking how cool it would be to have a quick reference lookup whenever I wanted to check some frame data or the like.
 The caveat was that there was no decent tool available out there.
 I've also been looking at writing some basic project to kickstart the kotlin learning.\
 So I took the opportunity that Java interoperates with Kotlin, and decided to make one myself.

-## /technologies

-- Kotlin
-	- Clikt
-	- Jsoup

-## /implementation
+## Implementation

 I started with the idea that it was going to be just a submodule for the bot but while developing I diverged to also make it a CLI tool, just because I'd been really wanting to do put that into any project for a while, but none were quite fitting before this.